 Privacy of your data is baked in.

 The datasets you upload to Mango and use to create visualisation layers are kept private.
-If you choose to, you can make these available.
-Once again, this access control can be totally public, or restricted to groups of authorised users that you have explicitly granted access.
+If you choose to, you can make these available — completely public, or restricted to groups of authorised users that you have explicitly granted access.

 Make the map yours.